ErikDz/cse306/README.md

 This project is a ray tracing renderer implemented in C++.
 It utilizes the principles of ray tracing to generate realistic 3D images by simulating the interaction of light with various objects in a scene.

-## Features

-- Supports rendering of spheres with different properties such as reflectivity, refraction, and hollowness.
-- Implements direct lighting and indirect lighting for accurate shading.
-- Supports reflection and refraction of light rays.
-- Uses the Box-Muller transform for generating random numbers.
-- Utilizes the cosine-weighted distribution for generating random directions.
-- Implements Fresnel's law for determining the reflection probability.
-- Supports rendering of a room with walls, ceiling, and floor.
-- Utilizes OpenMP for parallel rendering to improve performance.

 ## Dependencies

 - C++ compiler with C++11 support